 - lack of oxygen during birth or as a result of an accident (near drowning or suffocation).

 - genetic conditions, such as Down syndrome, Fragile X syndrome, Prader-Willi syndrome, Williams syndrome and Angelman syndrome.
+These links are to topics on the Raising Children Network site.

 It can also be part of some developmental disabilities, such as autism and pervasive developmental disorder.